Welcome to Malvern Valley Primary School; a school with both a rich history and an exciting future.

 Canteen Managers: Mrs Tina Johnston

-Malvern Valley Primary School has a school population of approximately 275 students.
-The school is located in the inner-eastern suburbs, 13 kilometres from Melbourne and close to Chadstone Shopping Centre.
-Our average class size is under 23 students.
+Malvern Valley Primary School has a school population of approximately 290 students with an average class size of less than 23 students.

 The school grounds include extensive gardens, basketball courts, an AstroTurf Futsal Court, a full-sized Soccer Pitch and Junior and Senior adventure play equipment.